Ahacad/learning/README.md

 Gimp

 My languages: Chinese, English, Japanese.
-All the books have links to *douban*, an awesome website of book reviewing, albeit held back for political reasons.
+All the books have links to *douban*, an awesome website of book reviews, albeit held back for political reasons.

 Forms of information:
   - book: the most persistent way of conveying knowledge